learnbyexample/100_page_python_intro/exercises/Exercises.md

 # Mutability

-* Use `id()` function to verify that the identity of last two elements of `nums_2d` variable in the below example is the same as the identity of both the elements of `last_two` variable.
+* Use the `id()` function to verify that the identity of the last two elements of the `nums_2d` variable in the below example is the same as the identity of both the elements in the `last_two` variable.

     ```ruby
     nums_2d = ([1, 3, 2, 10], [1.2, -0.2, 0, 2], [100, 200])
     last_two = nums_2d[-2:]
     ```
-* Create a deepcopy of only the first two elements of `nums_2d` object shown below.
+* Create a deepcopy of only the first two elements of the `nums_2d` object shown below.

     ```ruby
     nums_2d = [[1, 3, 2, 10], [1.2, -0.2, 0, 2], [100, 200]]